zianglih/OoO-Processor-Report/README.md

 ### LSQ

 We implemented a N-way intergrated load store queue with byte-level forwarding.
-The load store queue is the single united interface for our memory system, which encapsulated DCache.
+The load store queue is the single united interface for our memory sub-system, which encapsulated DCache.

 #### Initial Approach